MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 1. Under the enrichment you want to see the progress, select **See details**.
 1. In the **Task details** pane, select **Show details** to see the processes that are involved in updating the enrichment and their status.

-## Enrichment results
+## View enrichment results

 After a completed enrichment run, review the enrichment results.

 1. Go to **Data** > **Enrichment**.
-1. In the **My enrichments** tab, select the enrichment that you want information about.
+1. In the **My enrichments** tab, select the enrichment that you want to view.

 All enrichments show basic information such as the number of enriched profiles and the number of enriched profiles over time.
 The **Enriched customers preview** tile shows a sample of the generated enrichment entity.
 To see a detailed view, select **See more** and select the **Data** tab.